SciML/ModelingToolkit.jl/docs/src/basics/Composition.md

 ```
 where equations can be added that evaluate to 0 at discontinuities.

-To model events that have an affect on the state, provide `events::Pair{Vector{Equation}, Vector{Equation}}` where the first entry in the pair is a vector of equations describing event conditions, and the second vector of equations describe the affect on the state.
-The affect equations must be on the form
+To model events that have an effect on the state, provide `events::Pair{Vector{Equation}, Vector{Equation}}` where the first entry in the pair is a vector of equations describing event conditions, and the second vector of equations describe the effect on the state.
+The effect equations must be of the form
 ```
 single_state_variable ~ expression_involving_any_variables
 ```